Effluent Treatment Plants: Role & Importance

 1. Compliance with Environmental Regulations

-Governments and environmental agencies worldwide have strict policies regarding wastewater discharge.
+The world governments and other environmental agencies like the EPA and many others have strict policies on the discharging of waste water.
 An effective effluent treatment system helps industries comply with these regulations, avoiding legal penalties and maintaining their operational licenses.

 2. Reduction of Water Pollution